prakartigoel24/Handwritten-Digit-Recognition-Project/README.md

 2. Install VsCode or any other IDE of your choice on your device and make sure to check the add to PATH checkbox.

-3. Clone this repository on your system using `git clone <repo url>` command.
+3. Clone this repository on your system using `git clone <repo url>` command or download as a Zip folder.

 4. Open the project folder in your IDE .